 Click the Ezoic Chrome Extension and select Update Placeholders.
 Then click Create and then select Location.
 This will activate the detect feature of the Chrome extension and will show you the placeholder you just hard-coded in with Ad Inserter.

 You can see how all of these placeholders look on your website by following the Chrome Extension steps mentioned before.
-If you need to edit any of the placeholders, you can simply select the dropdown menu on the placeholder or navigate to the Ad Tester section of your Ezoic dashboard to edit the placeholder settings.
+If you need to edit any of the placeholders, you can simply select the dropdown menu on the placeholder or navigate to the Placeholder section of your Ezoic dashboard to edit the placeholder settings.